 The UCL Sponsor, has appropriate insurance in place in the unlikely event that you suffer any harm as a direct consequence of your participation in this study.
 NHS indemnity operates in respect of the clinical treatment which is provided.
 What will happen if I don't want to carry on with the study?
 Participation is entirely voluntary and you may withdraw at any time, without providing a reason.
 Will my taking part in this study be kept confidential?
 All information relating to your blood tests, MRI scans and any of your medical records will be kept strictly confidential and will only be used for medical research.
 Patient identifiable information will be anonymised in any reports.
 The research teams will ensure that patient identities are protected from any unauthorized parties.
 The clinical data records will be kept securely at the Stroke Research Centre, UCL.
 Prof David Werring, the Chief Investigator, will be responsible for the security and access to the information.
 The blood pressure data will be kept securely at the Centre for Prevention of Stroke and Dementia at the University of Oxford.
 Prof Peter Rothwell will be responsible for the security and access to the information.
 Data from the PROHIBIT-ICH study may be used for future research on stroke by UCL, and other research institutions in the UK or worldwide, but your confidentiality will be maintained.
 Your medical records may be inspected by competent authorities and properly authorized persons, but if any information is released outside the trial office it will be transferred in a secure manner.
 The results of the study will be published in medical journals or other public sites.
 We keep research results strictly confidential.
+Patient Information Sheet, 224730, version 4.0 (25/09/19)

 Who is organising and funding the study?
 The research is being organised Professor David Werring, Professor of Clinical Neurology, Stroke Research Centre, UCL Institute of Neurology, and Prof Peter Rothwell, Action Research Professor of Neurology and Director of the stroke prevention research unit, Centre for Prevention of Stroke and Dementia, University of Oxford.
 The Stroke Association has funded this study.
 Who has reviewed the study?

-In summary, if you take part, you will have:

-- A short initial assessment to determine eligibility - Questionnaires (clinical, cognitive, quality of life) at the beginning of the study, at 3 months and 1 year - A blood sample collected upon entering the study - An MRI scan upon upon entering the study and at 1 year follow up - Either be assigned to usual care or receive a telemetric blood pressure monitor to measure BP 3 times daily (early morning, early afternoon and evening), with each time taking 3 readings over 10 minutes, and accordingly, receive adjusted BP treatment - A 24 hour blood pressure monitor at follow up at the beginning, 3 months and 1 year.
+All research in the NHS is looked at by an independent group of people, called a Research Ethics Committee, to protect participants' interests.
+This study has been reviewed and given favourable opinion by London - Camden & Kings Cross Research Ethics Committee.
+In summary, if you take part, you will have: - A short initial assessment to determine eligibility - Questionnaires (clinical, cognitive, quality of life) at the beginning of the study, at 3 months and 1 year - A blood sample collected upon entering the study - An MRI scan upon upon entering the study and at 1 year follow up - Either be assigned to usual care or receive a telemetric blood pressure monitor to measure BP 3 times daily (early morning, early afternoon and evening), with each time taking 3 readings over 10 minutes, and accordingly, receive adjusted BP treatment - A 24 hour blood pressure monitor at follow up at the beginning, 3 months and 1 year.
 Thank you for reading this information sheet and taking the time to consider participating in this study.
 If you agree to take part, you will be given a copy of this information sheet and a copy of the signed consent form.